 Why would I need nasal surgery?

 There are many reasons why your doctor at Beach Cities ENTS might recommend nasal surgery.

 For example, you might have nasal polyps or a deviated septum that interfere with your ability to breathe and cause chronic inflammation and congestion.
-You may have a problem with your turbinates, the small structures that moisturize and clean the air you breathe.
+You may have a problem with your turbinates, the small structures that moisturize and clean the air you breath.

 Your doctor may also recommend nasal surgery if you have obstructive sleep apnea (OSA).
 However, nasal surgery doesn’t treat OSA on its own.
 As part of a greater treatment plan, nasal surgery can improve airflow, sleep quality, and CPAP compliance.

 What are the different types of nasal surgery?